near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 Should only be called by this contract on migration.
 Can be used if you haven't changed contract state.
 - Can only be called by the contract
 - Should migrate initial state
+- Should panic if contract is not initialized
 ### remove_blob
 Remove blob from contract storage and pay back to original storer.
+- Should panic if `hash` is wrong
 - Can only be called by the original storer
-- Blob is removed
+- Blob shold be removed
-- The payback is computed correctly
+- The payback should be computed correctly
 ### on_proposal_callback
 Receiving callback after the proposal has been finalized.
 - If successful, should returns bond money to the proposal originator
-- If the proposal execution failed (funds didn't transfer or function call failure), should moves proposal to "Failed" state
+- If the proposal execution failed (funds didn't transfer or function call failure), should move proposal to the "Failed" state
 - Works only with one callback

 ## proposals